So, you want to grow an indoor vegetable garden.

 You know how lips and hands dry up in the winter?
 That’s because the drier or colder air is, the lower its capacity for carrying water molecules.
-Add in a heater blowing hot dry air, and the whole water-in-the-air is pretty much kaboshed.
-The moisture present in air is referred to as relative humidity, and it’s estimated that the average home has a relative humidity level of 10-20% (hello chapped lips!).
+The moisture present in air is referred to as relative humidity, and it’s estimated that the average home has a relative humidity level of 10-20%.

 Then there are plants, with minimum humidity needs anywhere between 45-90%.
 If that’s not crazy enough, the humidity needs change with different growth phases.
 Clearly, greenhouse gardeners are really stay-at-home plant parents!